towhee-io/towhee/README.md

 ```
 <img src="towhee_example.png" style="width: 60%; height: 60%">

-Learn more examples from [Towhee bootcamp](https://codelabs.towhee.io/)
+Learn more examples from the [Towhee Bootcamp](https://codelabs.towhee.io/).

 ## Core Concepts

 Towhee is composed of four main building blocks - `Operators`, `Pipelines`, `DataCollection API` and `Engine`.

-- __Operator__: An operator is a single building block of neural data processing pipelines.
-Different implementations of operators are categorized by tasks, with standard task interface.
+- __Operators__: An operator is a single building block of a neural data processing pipeline.
+Different implementations of operators are categorized by tasks, with each task having a standard interface.
 An operator can be a deep learning model, a data processing method, or a Python function.

-- __Pipeline__: A pipeline is composed of several operators.
-Operators are connected together as a DAG(directed acyclic graph) to create complex functionalities, such as embedding feature extraction, data tagging, cross modal data understanding, etc.
+- __Pipelines__: A pipeline is composed of several operators interconnected in the form of a DAG (directed acyclic graph).
+This DAG can direct complex functionalities, such as embedding feature extraction, data tagging, and cross modal data analysis.

-- __DataCollection__: A pythonic and method-chaining style API that for building custom pipelines.
-Pipelines defined by DataColltion API can be either run on notebook locally for fast prototyping, or converting to image docker with end-to-end optimization for production-ready environments.
+- __DataCollection API__: A Pythonic and method-chaining style API for building custom pipelines.
+A pipeline defined by the DataColltion API can be run locally on a laptop for fast prototyping and then be converted to a docker image, with end-to-end optimizations, for production-ready environments.

 - __Engine__: The engine sits at Towhee's core.
-Given a pipeline, the engine will drive dataflow between individual operators, schedule tasks, and monitor compute resource (CPU/GPU/etc) usage.
-We provide a basic engine within Towhee to run pipelines on a single-instance machine, and Triton-based engine to run pipelines in docker containers.
+Given a pipeline, the engine will drive dataflow among individual operators, schedule tasks, and monitor compute resource usage (CPU/GPU/etc).
+We provide a basic engine within Towhee to run pipelines on a single-instance machine and a Triton-based engine for docker containers.

 ## Contributing

-Remember that writing code is not the only way to contribute!
-Submitting issues, answering questions, and improving documentation are some of the many ways you can join our growing community.
+Writing code is not the only way to contribute!
+Submitting issues, answering questions, and improving documentation are just some of the many ways you can help our growing community.
 Check out our [contributing page](https://github.com/towhee-io/towhee/blob/main/CONTRIBUTING.md) for more information.

 Special thanks goes to these folks for contributing to Towhee, either on Github, our Towhee Hub, or elsewhere:
 <br><!-- Do not remove start of hero-bot --><br>